 (and sound) for a short while before

-it comes to rest, caused
+it comes to rest.
+This is caused

 that was not

-time.
+often.
 We call them transients.
 Traditional loudspeakers often produce

-damages pulse shaped waveforms as well, impairs realism
+damages pulse shaped waveform information, impairs realism

 and sound stage.
 It is a prominent problem in traditional